Whimsy Stick

 • Run a session and immediately open the door to guests

-Flirt Pole for Mouthy Dogs: Redirect the Bite, Don’t Suppress the Drive
+Mouthy Dogs: Redirect the Bite, Don’t Suppress the Drive

-Dogs that mouth, nip, and grab at hands, ankles, and clothing aren’t being aggressive.
-They’re expressing oral drive with no appropriate target.
-The mouth is their primary tool for interacting with the world, and when arousal goes up, the mouthing goes up with it.
-Puppies do it because they’re teething and learning bite inhibition.
-Adolescent and adult dogs do it because the oral drive was never properly redirected.
+The mouth is their primary tool for interacting with the world.
+When arousal goes up, the mouthing goes up with it.
+Puppies do it because they are teething and learning bite inhibition.
+Adolescent and adult dogs do it because the oral component of the predatory motor pattern was never properly redirected.
+For the puppy-specific protocol, see how to stop puppy biting.

-The Redirection Protocol for Nipping Dogs
+The Redirection Protocol for Nipping

-The flirt pole for nipping dogs approach works in two phases.
-Phase one is substitution: when the dog mouths you, immediately redirect to a flirt pole session.
-The dog learns that the urge to bite leads to the lure, not to skin.
-Phase two is prevention: run a structured session before the contexts that trigger mouthing (play time, greetings, high-arousal moments).
-When the oral drive has already been satisfied on the lure, the mouthing during other interactions decreases because the need has been met.
+Phase two is prevention.
+Run a structured session before the contexts that trigger mouthing: play time, greetings, high-arousal moments.
+When the oral drive has already been satisfied, the mouthing during other interactions decreases because the need has been met.

 Mouthing Redirection Sequence